-Honduras has the world’s highest murder rate and levels of sexual violence.
+Honduras has one of the world’s highest murder rates and levels of sexual violence.
 Lack of afterschool programs and parental supervision leaves school-age children susceptible to gangs, so Rose wanted to give them a sense of purpose and belonging with a safe place to learn music.

 “They’re poor and so a lot of the entertainment comes from the gang members,” says Rose.
 “Every child wants to matter.
 So, who are the ones that are going to entertain these children that want to matter?
 The gang members.
 So, I’m there to keep them busy.
 I’ve been building a drum line and we basically fund ourselves.”

 Rose teaches nearly 40 students how to play the drums, something she learned from her marching band days in high school.
 Often, her responsibilities extend beyond just music education.
 When she realized that her students were coming to practice hungry, she reallocated funds to make sure they were getting meals.

 “Every once in a while my family says, ‘Rose you can’t be working too hard—You’re going to work yourself to death’ and it’s like, how can I not work?” she says.
 “I’m alive, I’m happy doing what I’m doing. … I can take these kids to something as simple as pizza.
 So, I can take them out, I can work rehearsals, I can motivate them, and I can be creative with my life.”